petereberle/petereberle/projects.md

 * ![](images/art-tour_fin.jpg)
 * ArtWalla's [First Friday Art Tour](https://artwalla.com/art-tour) is a monthly event from April through October.
 One of the tour's highlights is an ArtWalla member PopUp show that features their recent work.
 However, due to COVID-19 guidelines, ArtWalla had to transition to a virtual event.

 	To make the leap to an all virtual event, I created a simple filtered grid index and individual pages to showcase each artist.
-I also streamed live artist talks to socia media that accompanied the debut of these pages.
+I also streamed live artist talks to social media that accompanied the debut of these pages.

 	**Technologies:** HTML, CSS, Javascript